Ciwedey/Appium-for-mobile-automation/README.md

       Note : the directory depend of your JDK and Android SDK directory. "x.x.x" is value of version you have installed.
    3. Check the JAVA already running by type "java -version" in command promt.

-## Appium Setup :
+## Appium Setup:
    1. Download and run Appium installation in (https://github.com/appium/appium-desktop/releases/tag/1.7.0)
    2. Or you can Install Node.js first (https://nodejs.org/en/) and then open command prompt, type "npm install -g appium" then press enter.

-# NOTE THIS repositories not finished yet
+## Run the Automation:
+   1. Open atom text editor write the script and saved it
+   2. Open Appium and start the server
+   2. Open command prompt and go to saved script directory
+   3. Type cucumber

+## Capabilities Setup:
+            platformName:'android',
+            deviceName:'your device name',
+            platformVersion:'your device version',
+            udid:'Your unique device identifier of the connected physical device', appActivity:'.HomeActivity',
+            appPackage:'Android app you want to run ex.com.example.android.myApp', newCommandTimeout:'How long (in seconds) Appium will wait for a new command'

+ ### Getting udid by type in command promt:
+     'adb devices'

+ ### Getting appPackage :

+   Type in command promt:

+     'adb shell'
+   Then open your apps for which you want to find the appPackage.
+   Now run this command:

+     dumpsys window windows | grep -E ‘mCurrentFocus’ Then you can find the appPackage and appActivity